tranngochoang/molecular-docs/docs/overview/chemistry-model.markdown

 # Time Step Models

-Time step models describe an action (reaction or diffusion) of radio-induced reactive species during a discretized time step.
+Chemistry stage starts from 1 ps for all radio-induced reactive species which are assumed to be hard spherical particles while water is considered as a continuum.
+In this stage, time step models describe an action (reaction or diffusion) of species during a discretized time step.
 In the MolecularDNA example, the time step models determinate a competition between free radical species recombination and indirect DNA damages.

 ## Synchronous IRT method